fardinanam/RentaStay/README.md

 #### Setting up Oracle

-0. The oracle `TNSListener` and `Services` are supposed to be run by default but on windows sometimes these are required to run manually.
-In that case, you need to manually start those.
-In `Windows->Services` find `OracleOraDB19Home2TNSListener` (or just find the one that starts with oracle and ends with Listener) and `OracleServiceORCL`.
+0. The oracle `TNSListener` and `Services` are supposed to run by default but on windows sometimes these are required to start manually.
+In that case, in `Windows->Services` find `OracleOraDB19Home2TNSListener` (or just find the one that starts with oracle and ends with Listener) and `OracleServiceORCL`.
 Start these sequencially.

 1. Open SQL Plus